dwyl/PWA-Liveview/README.md

 - CRDT-based synchronization (`Y.js`)
 - `IndexedDB` local storage
 - Automatic conflict resolution

+### What is `Yjs`?

+`Yjs` is a state-based CRDT: each document has a "state vector" (SV) and an "update" history.
+It ensures eventual consistency by:

+- Merging changes via doc.applyUpdate(update) or doc.mergeUpdates([a, b]).

+- Using Y.encodeStateAsUpdate(doc, remoteStateVector) to generate a diff.

+- Encoding and decoding state as binary.

+Yjs doesn’t track a “last write wins” or “who’s right” — instead, all updates get merged, and it’s up to the app to decide what that means semantically.

 #### Using the LiveSocket for the CRDT updates